 A common misconception with triple net lease investments is that they are almost risk-free.
 While triple net investments do offer several advantages, there are still several risks that should be taken into consideration.
 The primary advantages of triple net lease investments are that you get a predictable revenue stream due to the long-term leases and pass-throughs in place, and you also get a relatively hassle-free investment due to the low management requirements.

 Another risk to consider is the risk of re-leasing.
 A lot of triple net investment properties are sold towards the end of a longer term lease, shifting the risk of re-leasing the property to the new owner.
-If the new owner does not have this skillset or a strong team to handle this, then this could present considerable tenant rollover risk.
+If the new owner does not have this skillset or a strong team to secure a new lease, then this could present considerable tenant rollover risk.

 Assessing Tenant Credit Risk in a Triple Net Lease

-One important component to take into account when analyzing a triple net lease investment property is understanding the credit risk of the actual tenant(s).
+One important component to consider when analyzing a triple net lease investment property is understanding the credit risk of the actual tenant(s).
 After all, a lease is only as strong as the tenant behind it, so analyzing the financial statements of the tenant on the other side of the NNN lease is critical in understanding downside risk.

 Many single tenant triple net lease deals involve publicly traded companies such as Starbucks, Walgreens, or Arby’s.
-In this case it’s easy to pull up credit ratings on the companies bond issues and to also read stock analyst reports.
+In this case, it’s easy to pull up credit ratings on the company’s bond issues and to also read stock analyst reports.